Spain - ECommerceSpain - ECommerce

 Current Market Trends

+With a high level of internet penetration (86 percent), potential for ecommerce is high.
 There are three main trends in the Spanish eCommerce market at present: first, logistics has become a critical differentiator for Spanish sellers since the introduction of Amazon’s prime service.
 Secondly, Spain is considered to have one of the largest smartphone penetration rates in Europe, fuelling mCommerce growth.
 Lastly, as the market expands, the need to integrate analytics, artificial intelligence, big data and chatbots is more relevant to industry participants.

 Domestic eCommerce (B2C)

-For consumers, while in Europe the online seal of confidence is “TrustedShops”.
-In Spain the most widely used one is called “Confianza Online”.
+For consumers, while in Europe the online seal of confidence is “TrustedShops”, in Spain the most widely used one is called “Confianza Online”.

 eCommerce Intellectual Property Rights